• Skip to primary navigation

 Let me be honest, savings accounts are not the most exciting investments

-The best purpose for a savings account is to use them as a place to accumulate a larger amount of capital for higher risk/higher reward type investments later on.
+The best purpose for a savings account is to use it as a place to accumulate a larger amount of capital for higher risk/higher yield type investments later on.

 Some of the investments in this list will require $500 or $1,000 to get started.
 While that is not a ton of money, if you are getting started with a smaller investment, your best bet might be to take your time to build up a little cash and expand your investment options.